Robert Smalls: Escape from slavery

 Just as No. 3 port gun was being elevated, someone cried out, "I see something that looks like a white flag"; and true enough there was something flying on the steamer that would have been white by application of soap and water.
 As she neared us, we looked in vain for the face of a white man.
 When they discovered that we would not fire on them, there was a rush of contrabands out on her deck, some dancing, some singing, whistling, jumping; and others stood looking towards Fort Sumter, and muttering all sorts of maledictions against it, and "de heart of de Souf," generally.
 As the steamer came near, and under the stern of the Onward, one of the Colored men stepped forward, and taking off his hat, shouted, "Good morning, sir!
 I've brought you some of the old United States guns, sir!"
-That man was Robert Smalls.
+[That man was Robert Smalls.]

 The Onward's captain, John Frederick Nickels, boarded the Planter, and Smalls asked for a United States flag to display.
 He surrendered the Planter and its cargo to the United States Navy.
-Smalls' escape plan had succeeded.
+Smalls's escape plan had succeeded.

-The Planter and description of Smalls' actions were forwarded by Lt.
-Nickels to his commander, Capt.
+The Planter and description of Smalls's actions were forwarded by Nickels to his commander, Capt.
 E.G. Parrott.
 In addition to its own light guns, Planter carried the four loose artillery pieces from Coles Island and 200 pounds of ammunition.
 Most valuable, however, were the captain's code book containing the Confederate signals and a map of the mines and torpedoes that had been laid in Charleston's harbor.
-Smalls' own extensive knowledge of the Charleston region's waterways and military configurations proved highly valuable.
-Parrott again forwarded the Planter to flag officer Du Pont at Port Royal, describing Smalls as very intelligent.
+Smalls's own extensive knowledge of the Charleston region's waterways and military configurations proved highly valuable.
+Parrott again forwarded the Planter to flag officer Samuel Francis Du Pont at Port Royal, describing Smalls as very intelligent.
 Smalls gave detailed information about Charleston's defenses to Du Pont, commander of the blockading fleet.
-Federal officers were surprised to learn from Smalls that contrary to their calculations, only a few thousand troops remained to protect the area, the rest having been sent to Tennessee and Virginia.
+Federal officers were surprised to learn from Smalls that, contrary to their calculations, only a few thousand troops remained to protect the area, the rest having been sent to Tennessee and Virginia.
 They also learned that the Coles Island fortifications on Charleston's southern flank were being abandoned and were without protection.
-This intelligence allowed Union forces to capture Coles Island and its string of batteries without a fight on May 20, a week after Smalls' escape.
+This intelligence allowed Union forces to capture Coles Island and its string of batteries without a fight on May 20, a week after Smalls's escape.
 The Union would hold the Stono inlet as a base for the remaining three years of the war.
-Du Pont was impressed, and wrote the following to the Navy secretary in Washington: "Robert, the intelligent slave and pilot of the boat, who performed this bold feat so skillfully, informed me of [the capture of the Sumter gun], presuming it would be a matter of interest."
-He "is superior to any who have come into our lines — intelligent as many of them have been."
+Du Pont was impressed, and he wrote the following to the Navy secretary in Washington: "Robert, the intelligent slave and pilot of the boat, who performed this bold feat so skillfully, informed me of [the capture of the Sumter gun], presuming it would be a matter of interest."
+He "is superior to any who have come into our lines – intelligent as many of them have been."